light156/multi-ancestry-COJO/README.md

 Since large computing clusters primarily run on Linux, we do not specifically target Windows.
 However, if there is a real need to run on Windows, you can install [MinGW-w64](https://www.msys2.org/) by following the official guide.
 After successful installation, you can compile the source code with GCC using the same commands as on Linux to obtain the executable file.
-If you require further assistance with Windows compatibility, please contact us and we will be happy to help.

 ### After Compilation